divio/djangocms-boilerplate-foundation6/README.rst

 .. note::

-    In order to work with the Aldryn system, `index.html` needed to be renamed to `base.html` and assets have been moved to the `static/` folder.
+    In order to work with django CMS, `index.html` has been renamed to `base.html` and assets have been moved to the `static/` folder.